Skip to content

 Top 4 Secretary of State API solutions for business verification

 Individual states can sometimes have APIs for querying business information from their Secretary of State offices (like this one from Iowa).
-But the US federal government doesn’t have a master API for querying all state SoS offices at once.
-Hence the need for third-party software to do this job.
-Here are some of the top choices.
+But the U.S. federal government doesn’t have a master API for querying all state SOS offices at once, which is why you need a reliable tool that can get the job done.

 1. Middesk